eobrain/funcgo/README.md

 [the source directory][src].

-There is also do `lein fgoc --repl` to bring up the beginnings of a REPL that you can use to explore.
+There is also do `lein fgoc --repl` to bring up the beginnings of a REPL that you can use to explore...
 ```
 $ lein fgoc --repl
 test